qbituniverse/plainkube.dev/pages/adopt-mesh-app-and-service-architecture.md

 > The Inner APIs are only accessible on your `internal` networking infrastructure and you have proper `Authentication` and `Authorisation` mechanisms in place to guard access to these APIs.

 A single Inner API in your estate could be responsible for making payments, another for submitting orders and so on...
 From software development point of view this approach is also called [Microservice](https://en.wikipedia.org/wiki/Microservices) or [Loose coupled](https://en.wikipedia.org/wiki/Loose_coupling) service.
-It makes [development and testing](/design-container-ready-development) of such components easy and it also allows to fully automate software [buildis and releases](/start-early-with-cicd-and-automation).
+It makes [development and testing](/design-container-ready-development) of such components easy and it also allows to fully automate software [builds and releases](/start-early-with-cicd-and-automation).

 However, on their own, these APIs are not very useful other than `doing one thing very well`... these APIs now need orchestration and we'll be looking into that next.